 Though not extreme in the popular sense, there are a lot of other water sports that San Diegans take extremely seriously.
 There are crewing and outrigger canoe clubs, fishing tournaments and scuba diving societies, speedboat races and rough water swim meets.
-Kayaking is among the most popular of water sports for locals and visitors alike and can be enjoyed in the open ocean or inside the bay.
+Stand-up paddling and kayaking are among the most popular of water sports for locals and visitors alike and can be enjoyed in the open ocean or inside the bay.

 San Diego is a water-loving town and in addition to 70 miles of beautiful coastline, the destination has built a handful of awesome water parks, providing fun alternatives to a beach day.